chasingash/P2-Memory-Game/README.md

   [Youtube](https://www.youtube.com/watch?v=Y4lOwOOK7yE)
   [Youtube](https://www.youtube.com/watch?v=ZniVgo8U7ek&t=1815s)
   The [Code Institute](https://www.CodeInstitute.net) course material.

-## Media
-* All images and video were sourced from Pexels.com
-* All images compressed using Adobe Photoshop

 * # Acknowledgments

-I would like to thank the slack community, my mentor and all at the Code Institute for their continued help and support throughout this whole process and to Mike who provided the layout i used to create this readme file.
+A special thanks to thank my mentor, Daisy who always steered me in the right direction and shown great empthy as I struggled through this module.
+I feeel more time is needed to properly devle into JS.
+Also,  a big thanks to the girls in my group for their continued support throughout this whole process.

 </details>